maheshkokate07/weather-forecast-application/README.md

-This a weather forecast application developed using HTML, CSS and JS.
+This a weather forecast application developed using HTML, Tailwind CSS and JS.